lamhq/tech-notes/typescript/1-handbook/7-modules.md

 A file without any top-level `import` or `export` declarations is treated as a script whose contents are available in the global scope

-If you have a file that doesn’t currently have any imports or exports, but you want to be treated as a module, add the line:
+If you have a file that doesn't currently have any imports or exports, but you want to be treated as a module, add the line:

 ```ts
 export {};